HumboldtStateUniversity/HSU-Mobile-Web/README.markdown

+# HSU Mobile Web

+The HSU mobile web is based on the Kurogo Mobile Web framework.

 # Kurogo Mobile Web

 Kurogo is a PHP framework for delivering high quality, data driven customizable content to a wide